 Our Email Marketing Pet Peeves

 Using RE: in a Subject Line

-First off, let’s talk about when we should use RE: which is only when it really does mean “replying to an existing thread.”
-Otherwise, there will be some confusion on both ends and people getting upset because they think they messed up or something.
+First off, let’s talk about when we should use RE:, which is only when it really does mean “replying to an existing thread.”
+Otherwise, there will be some confusion on both ends, and people getting upset because they think they messed up or something.

 That said, what do you guys prefer?
-Should future emails go without any mention of reply at all (maybe just add this sentence)?
+Should future emails go without any mention of a reply at all (maybe just add this sentence)?

 For now, though, please don’t include “RE:”

 Here’s the deal with RE: in a subject line.
 It might seem like you are trying to trick me into opening your email by using it, but that is not true, and instead of replying, I would prefer if we used different wording for our emails.

 Clickbait is a type of digital media used to draw attention, typically with an exaggerated or misleading title.